 “What is the time of year to redesign my home?”
 Homeowners often ask.
 The real answer is: “Any time is the ideal time, once you’re prepared to get it done.”

-Some climates are better than others for different kinds of jobs, in addition to cost-savings — although the two do not necessarily coincide.
-With that in mind, we can provide suggestions about the “perfect” guidelines to help keep your renovation project on track from a price and timing point of view.
+Some climates are better than others for different kinds of house remodel projects, in addition to cost-savings — although the two do not necessarily coincide.
+With that in mind, we can provide suggestions about the “perfect” guidelines to help keep your renovation or remodel house project on track from a price and timing point of view.

 Based on our experience in the mid-Atlantic area of the U.S., where there’s a notable change of seasons, the perfect time for work outside is autumn or spring.
 Obviously, that window of time when the weather is dry and temperatures are between 60 and 70 degrees, so if we want to work year-round, we must check at other timing benefits.